decentraland/old-documentation/_posts/sdk-reference/2018-01-05-scriptable-scene.md

 ---

 The `ScriptableScene` object is the base template for all Decentraland scenes.
 By working with this object, you can ignore the complexities of the low-level API below it.
-You build your scene by creating your custom type that extends `ScriptableScene`.
+You build your scene by creating a custom class that extends `ScriptableScene`.
+Your custom class uses the parent's default functions except for the functions you want to override and define explicitly.

 The way that `ScriptableScene` works mimics the way in which a [React component](https://reactjs.org/docs/thinking-in-react.html) works.
 Like when defining a React component, the scene object has:

-* State: variables for data that is meant to chang over time.
+* State: variables for data that is meant to change over time.
-* Props: porperties used to pass on information from parent to child.
+* Props: porperties used to pass information on from parent to child.
-* Lifecycle methods: a series of default methods that are executed at different times that are relative to when the scene is mounted, is updated and is unmounted.
+* Lifecycle methods: a series of default methods that are executed at different times relative to when the scene is mounted, updated and unmounted.

 ## Scene state

 The scene state is made up of a series of variables that change over time.
-State variables usually change by the occurance of [events]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-03-event-handling %}) that are triggered by the user, and they can have an effect on how the scene is rendered.
+State variables are usually changed by the occurance of [events]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-03-event-handling %}) that are triggered by the user, and they can have an effect on how the scene is rendered.

 ```tsx